towerofpower256/davidmac.pro/src/posts/2024-03-04-sn-unique-instance-theming/index.md

 Then, set up ServiceNow to use the new favicon image.
 1. Open the instance you want to change the favicon for.
 1. Navigate to "**System Properties &gt; System**".
-1. Change the field "**Icon image displayed in the bookmarks and browser address bar**" (system property "glide.product.icon"), enter the file name of the uploaded image.
+1. Change the field "**Icon image displayed in the bookmarks and browser address bar**" [glide.product.icon], enter the file name of the uploaded image.
 1. Click "**Save**".

 Fun fact, "**glide.product.icon**" is one of the system properties preserved by the clone because it is considered part of the "theme".